What's the best time to go to Slovenia?

-Although the perfect time to visit Slovenia varies according to one’s preferences, it is useful to know what to expect depending on the time of year.
-That’s why we’ve assembled an overview of Slovenia’s seasons in terms of weather, crowdedness and prices.
+Although the best month to visit Slovenia varies according to one’s preferences, it is useful to know what to expect depending on the time of year.
+That’s why we’ve assembled an overview of Slovenia’s seasons in terms of weather, crowdedness, and prices.

 Slovenia has all four seasons, and many popular destinations, including Ljubljana, Maribor, Lake Bled, Kranjska Gora, and the coast, are very appealing all year round.
 However, there’s a much greater number of attractions to enjoy in this diverse country, and each season has its own perks that help you do so.